ChaosSaber/ChaosSabers-Armour-Set-Search/README.md

 - Sorting of search results
 - Advanced Filters: only armour sets with a minimum elemental resistance
 - Completely Integrate unique skills (search)
-- export function to image and to https://www.dauntless-builder.com
+- export function to image

 ## Assets